Synonyms: BACE inhibitor

 At the 2012 AAIC conference in Vancouver, Canada, Eisai presented data to suggest that E2609 lowers Aβ concentration in the brain, CSF, and plasma of rats and guinea pigs, and that it lowers CSF and plasma Aβ in non-human primates (see Jul 2012 conference news).
 Eisai developed this compound preclinically, and in March 2014 signed an agreement with Biogen to collaborate in its clinical development.

-As of October 2014, six Phase 1 trials were completed.
+As of October 2014, six Phase 1 trials had been completed.
 They evaluated the safety and pharmacology of E2609 in a total of 336 healthy volunteers and people with early Alzheimer's disease.
 One trial focused on bioavailability with food in particular.
 Eisai presented results from the first two studies at the 2012 AAIC conference.
-The single oral ascending-dose study of 5–800 mg drug showed a reduction of Aβ levels in plasma; a 14-day ascending-dose study of 25–400 mg showed a dose-dependent reduction of up to 80 percent in CSF Aβ levels.
+The single oral ascending-dose study of 5 to 800 mg drug showed a reduction of Aβ levels in plasma; a 14-day ascending-dose study of 25 to 400 mg showed a dose-dependent reduction of up to 80 percent in CSF Aβ levels.

 According to Eisai, E2609 showed acceptable tolerability across all doses, with headache and dizziness the most common adverse events.
 A press release stated that no clinically significant safety concerns were observed following repeated oral dosing of up to 200 mg.
 Several cases of orolabial herpes relapse were observed in the 200 mg cohort, and safety findings in the 400 mg group were not disclosed.